Studies and Training Abroad

 Bilateral destinations outside Europe

 Bilateral agreements refer to cooperation with universities outside Europe.
-Oulu UAS has bilateral agreements with universities in China, Japan and South Korea, among others.
+Oamk has bilateral agreements with universities in China, Japan and South Korea, among others.
 You do not have to pay tuition fees if you choose one of these destinations.

 Independently arranged free mover exchanges